 Surgery is the usual treatment for vaginal cancer; however, it can also be treated using chemotherapy and radiotherapy depending on its particular pattern change.
 The last section of this page has more details of treatments.

 It is rare for vaginal cancer symptoms to manifest in the very early stages of cancer or the pre-cancerous changes called vaginal intraepithelial neoplasia (VAIN).

 - Unexpected bleeding, eg. between periods, after menopause or after sex

 - Vaginal discharge that smells or may be blood stained

 - Vaginal pain during sexual intercourse

 - A vaginal lump or growth that you or your doctor can feel

 - A vaginal itch that won’t go away and pain when urinating

-However, as many as 20 per cent of women diagnosed with vaginal cancer have no symptoms at all and many of the above symptoms are far more likely to be due to other conditions, such as infections, but it is still important to go and get any of these symptoms checked out.
+However, as many as 20 per cent of women diagnosed with vaginal cancer have no symptoms at all.
+Many of the above symptoms are far more likely to be due to other more common conditions, such as infections, but it is still important to go and get any of these symptoms checked out.

-The exact causes of vaginal cancers but several risk factors have been identified to include:
+The exact cause of vaginal cancer is unknown but several risk factors have been identified:

 More than 7 out of 10 vaginal cancers are in women over 60.

 Human papilloma virus

 HPV is a group of viruses, rather than a single virus, of which there are more than 100 different types.
-It is spread during penetrative sexual intercourse and other types of sexual activity (such as skin-to-skin contact of the genital areas).
+It is spread during skin to skin sexual contact

 There are many different types of HPV, and most people are infected with the virus at some time during their lives.
 In most cases, the virus goes away without causing any harm and doesn’t lead to further problems.

 However, HPV is present in more than two-thirds of women with cancer of the vagina, which suggests that it may increase your risk of developing the condition.

 Abnormal cells in the cervix or vagina

 You’re more likely to develop cancer of the vagina if you’ve previously been found to have abnormal cells in your: